Emergencies:

 Crisis Counselor

-Ms. Arriola is a Licensed Clinical Social Worker in the state of Texas, currently practicing as a crisis counselor for the El Paso County Sheriff’s Office- Victim Services Unit.
-Ms. Arriola completed her Master’s Degrees in Social Work and in Education at the University of Texas at El Paso.
-Ms. Arriola also holds a Bachelor degree in Community Health, obtained through New Mexico State University.
-She has over a decade of experience in working in the fields of mental health and public health across a variety of settings that span from servicing various populations from veterans and service members, adults living with or at high risk of HIV and Hepatitis C, survivors of crime, and other populations.
+Ms. Arriola is a Licensed Clinical Social Worker in the state of Texas, currently practicing as a crisis counselor for the El Paso County Sheriff’s Office – Crime Victims Unit.
+Ms. Arriola completed her master’s degrees in social work and in Education at the University of Texas at El Paso.
+Ms. Arriola also holds a bachelor’s degree in Community Health, obtained through New Mexico State University.
+She has over a decade of experience in working in the fields of mental health and public health across a variety of settings that span from servicing various populations.
 Ms. Arriola has a broad range of clinical experience working with individuals, families, and groups across the life span in the following areas: Trauma, Grief, Suicide/Self-Harm, Depression, Anxiety, Chronic Illness, Dual Diagnosis, and Crisis Intervention.

 SWAT El Paso County El Paso County Sheriff's Officers Association CALEA Strike Team